twonoise/mightymic/README.md

 Next step is tune up our line input to be less noisy yet non-scaling (24-bit ADC output is not altered by codec level scalers).
 Using `alsamixer`, we carefully tune both `Line Boost` and `Capture` sliders of Capture tab (`F4`) of alsamixer, when check using data flow statistics with [jasmine-sa](https://github.com/twonoise/jasmine-sa) (`F10` then `F1`) to get 24 bit data flow.
 Mine is `Line Boost`=100 and `Capture`=33.
 Line input itself can be unconnected when tune up bit depth using `Capture` control; but for set up best _level_ and _SNR_ using `Line Boost` control, it is worth to connect some clean sound to it and estimate SNR using our spectrum analyzer or other measurement.

 Now it's time to add differential input plugin to our audio plugin host like `Carla`, and one may enjoy lowest possible _THD+N_ with such a cheap components.

+> Low THD+N is important for reverbs, as they have some degrade of SNR.
+(Example: Simple echo have exactly 3 dB SNR degrade).
+So it's time to enjoy plenty of air with reverbs.

 <img width="369" height="119" alt="carla-diff-iama" src="https://github.com/user-attachments/assets/857aab40-cf5e-4671-a204-58b071c68ae0" />